Chetwand History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Chetwand name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Chetwand was originally derived from a family having lived in Salop (now Shropshire) where they derived their family name from the parish of Chetwynde.
 The place-name is derived from the Old English compound word which means "dweller at the winding ascent."
-CITATION[CLOSE]

 Early Origins of the Chetwand family